Top 25 Books to Read Before You Die 2021

 Someone recommended to the president: "There is a man named Rowan who has a way to find Garcia, and only he can find it."
 They got Rowan and gave him a letter to Garcia.
 Three weeks later, Rowan walked through a dangerous country and handed the letter to Garcia.
 Rowan's story has also been well-known.

-The concept of dedication, loyalty, and diligence advocated in this book has influenced generations after generations.
+The concept of dedication, loyalty, and diligence advocated in this book has influenced generation after generation.
 The book tells people that what a person really needs is not only to learn the knowledge in books but also to listen to other people's guidance.
 It needs a kind of professionalism, trust from the superior, and take immediate action.
 Do it with all your heart - it's like sending a letter to Garcia.

 I argue that as a generation as a whole this is one quality we are lacking.
 We were raised with "why." however not as in "why" out of curiosity or amazement at the world, but "why do I need/have to do that?"—Read More—Maximus